KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws4-collaborate/2merging.md

    {% hint style='tip' %}
 We've been using 2 commands a lot-- `git status` and `git log --graph`.
 These are great candidates to create as aliases.
 Refer to [Command Line Basics](https://www.gitbook.com/book/codingandcocktailskc/session-2-command-line-basics/details) for more details on create aliases or ask a mentor for help.

 Mac users - oh-my-zsh creates git aliases for you.
-Feel free to check out built in aliases or create your own.
+Feel free to check out the [built in aliases](https://github.com/robbyrussell/oh-my-zsh/wiki/Cheatsheet) or create your own.
    {% endhint %}

 1. We want to bring our changes in the 'cocktails-branch' into 'master' by creating a pull request.
 Before we do so, we should reconcile the differences in branches.
 Checkout 'cocktails-branch'.